grafana/mimir/docs/sources/operators-guide/configure/configuring-hash-rings.md

 #### Cluster label verification

-By default, Grafana Mimir memberlist will join a cluster with any instance discovered when resolving the hosts configured via the `-memberlist.join` CLI flag (or its respective YAML configuration option).
+By default, a Grafana Mimir memberlist joins a cluster with any instance that is discovered when hosts are resolved, based on the `-memberlist.join` CLI flag setting or the memberlist’s YAML configuration option.
-If, for any reason, the discovered addresses include instances of other Grafana Mimir clusters, or instances of other distributed systems using memberlist, Grafana Mimir will join these unrelated clusters together.
+If, for any reason, the discovered addresses include instances of other Grafana Mimir clusters, or instances of other distributed systems that use a memberlist, Grafana Mimir joins these unrelated clusters together.

 To avoid this, Grafana Mimir provides an additional type of validation known as cluster label verification.